-The Target of evaluation (TOE) is the TCOS Passport Version 2.0 Release 1/SLE66CLX800PE, a contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) [10].
+The Target of evaluation (TOE) is the TCOS Passport Version 2.0 Release 2-ID1/SLE66CLX800PE (Identity Card with Extended Access Control), a contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure (LDS) [10].
 It provides the Basic Access Control and the Extended Access Control according to the ICAO document [9] and an authentication mechanism according to the technical report [11], including the Chip Authentication mechanism described in [9].
-The smartcard operational system consists of the components Kernel, Admin Component, Crypt Component, IO Component, (ROM) TCOS-Type Task and User-Type Task.
+The smartcard operational system consists of the components Kernel, Admin Component, Crypt Component, IO Component, (ROM) TCOSType Task and User-Type Task.

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Machine Readable Travel Document with "ICAO Application", Extended Access Control, BSI-PP-0026 [8].
+It is based on the certified Protection Profile Common Criteria Protection Profile, Machine Readable Travel Document with "ICAO Application", Version 1.2, BSI-PP-0026 [8].

-The TOE security assurance requirements are based entirely on the assurance components defined in part 3 of the Common Criteria (see part C or [1], part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ADV_IMP.2, ALC_DVS.2, AVA_MSU.3 and AVA_VLA.4.
+The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
+The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 4 augmented by ADV_IMP.2 (Implementation of the TSF), ALC_DVS.2 (Sufficiency of Security Measures), AVA_VLA.4 (Highly Resistant) and AVA_MSU.3 (Analysis and Testing for insecure States).